 Relief chiropractic care focuses on the symptoms: headaches, neck pain, and back pain.
 Relief care would be similar to taking a aspirin which, although it may temporarily alleviate the pain, but does not Correct the Cause of the symptoms.

 Denver South Chiropractic specializes in providing Corrective chiropractic care for the Denver metro area.
 Corrective care at our chiropractic office focuses on correcting the vertebral misalignment thus correcting the cause of the symptoms.

 The difference between Relief care and Corrective care can be illustrated by the following.
-Let‘s say you house is cold because your furnace is not producing heat.
-For relief care you could buy an electric heater which could take care of your immediate discomfort.
-In the long run, however, running a electric heater is both less effective and more expensive than fixing the furnace.
+Let‘s say your house is cold because your furnace is not producing heat.
+For relief care, you could buy an electric heater which could take care of your immediate discomfort.
+In the long run, however, running an electric heater is both less effective and more expensive than fixing the furnace.

 Corrective chiropractic care would have been to simply fix the furnace.
 Although it may have cost more initially, it would have saved you money in the long run.

 HOW LONG DOES CORRECTIVE CHIROPRACTIC CARE TAKE?